therealdevelopers/workflower/README.md

 ## Project Deployment
 ### Target Platforms
 - *For local machines*: Debian GNU/Linux-based distributions (Debian 8, Ubuntu 16 and its derivatives).
-Workflower might work on other Linux-based distributions, but it's not guaranteed.
+Workflower might work on other Unix-like distributions, but it's not guaranteed.

 ### Prerequisites
-You'll need these stuff to run the project:
+Install these components to run the project:
 - **mongoDB** database server v3.4.3;
 - **Node.js** JavaScript runtime v6.10.1 LTS;
 - **Ruby** v2.4.0 or higher;